-After completing your Thalidomide Celgene® treatment, it is important that:
+After completing your Thalidomide Celgene[®] treatment, it is important that: You return any unused Thalidomide Celgene[®] capsules to your

-- You return any unused Thalidomide Celgene[®] capsules to your pharmacist - You continue using your effective pregnancy prevention method for at least further 4 weeks - Your doctor will perform a final pregnancy test after at least 4 weeks - You do not donate blood for 1 week.
+- You return any unused Thalidomide Celgene[®] capsules to your pharmacist. - If you have been using an effective pregnancy prevention method, you must continue doing so for 1 week. - If your female partner has been using an effective pregnancy prevention method, she must continue doing so for at least 4 weeks. - You do not donate blood or semen for 1 week.